Welcome to the United Nations

 ABOUT

-Mine action is a humanitarian need in Syria.
-The scale, severity, and complexity of the explosive ordnance threat in Syria remains a major protection concern, compounding the humanitarian crisis and the vulnerability of civilians in affected areas.
-The UN Mine Action Service estimates that since 2013, an average of six people per day have been killed or injured by explosive ordnance.
+Mine action is a critical humanitarian need in Syria.
+The scale, severity, and complexity of the EO threat in the country remains a major protection concern, compounding the humanitarian crisis and the vulnerability of civilians in affected areas.
+UNMAS estimates that since 2013, an average of six people per day have been killed or injured by explosive ordnance.

 ACTIVITIES